cloudyspells/PSRule.Rules.AzureDevOps/src/PSRule.Rules.AzureDevOps/en/Azure.DevOps.Repos.Branch.BranchPolicyResetVotes.md

 ## RECOMMENDATION

-Consider disabling the option to allow creators to approve their own changes.
+Consider configuring the branch policy to reset votes when changes are updated.

 ## LINKS